Sadamu Komachi: Pacific War

-During the Battle of the Santa Cruz Islands in late October of 1942, Petty Officer Komachi was involved in defending the IJN fleet against the US aircraft, while the Japanese strike force eventually sank the carrier Hornet and badly damaged the carrier Enterprise.
+During the Battle of the Santa Cruz Islands in late October 1942, Petty Officer Komachi was involved in defending the IJN fleet against US aircraft, while the Japanese strike force eventually sank the carrier Hornet and badly damaged the carrier Enterprise.
 During the CAP, he and his section leader Petty Officer Ōmori attacked the USN strike group led by Lieutenant Commander Gus Widhelm that was approaching IJN carriers.
 They managed to shoot down two SBD Dauntless dive bombers (including that of Widhelm) and damage two more to an extent that they were forced to abort.
 Nevertheless, the rest passed through the CAP and attacked Shōkaku; causing severe damage to the carrier.

 In the autumn of 1942, he returned to Ōmura airbase on Kyushu and served as an instructor for fighter pilot specialization.
 There he married Katsumi Furuta; a woman he met during his training.
 In August 1943 he was transferred to Rabaul airbase in the South Pacific, where he saw extensive air combat for several months.
 There he served with 204th Air Group and 253rd Air Group, and fought alongside Tetsuzō Iwamoto in the defence of Rabaul, where they faced almost daily Allied raids that typically consisted of 100 or more aircraft.
 During the defence of Rabaul, he also helped to develop methods for using Type 3 air-bursting phosphorus bombs against enemy bomber formations, which were dropped from a Zero fighter above them.

 In February 1944, he was moved to Truk.
 He left Truk in June 1944 in order to participate in the Battle of the Philippine Sea.
 While he was about to land on an airfield on Guam, his fighter was shot down by USN F6F Hellcat fighters.
 He made an emergency landing on the coast and was afterwards evacuated to Japan as he sustained a severe burn injury.

-Komachi participated in the last Air engagement of World War II on 18 August 1945, when he attacked two B-32 Dominators on a photo-reconnaissance mission over Tokyo.
+Komachi participated in the last air engagement of World War II on 18 August 1945, when he attacked two B-32 Dominators on a photo-reconnaissance mission over Tokyo.
 One bomber received damage and suffered one crew fatality, but both aircraft returned to Yontan Airfield, Okinawa.